Instagram takes steps to open platform to advertisers

 Starting in June, Instagram this year is rolling out to advertisers the ability to more closely direct campaigns by zip code and other data sets like interests in the same ways that brands can target consumers on its parent company Facebook Inc.

-In addition it will let advertisers link to external websites or app stores with buttons such as "shop now," "sign up," "learn more," and "instal now."
+In addition it will let advertisers link to external websites or app stores with buttons such as "shop now," "sign up," "learn more," and "install now."

 Currently, it works closely with only a handful of brands like Levi's, Banana Republic and Ben & Jerry's.
 Ads can only be targeted by gender, age and country.